Asana/node-asana/README.md

 ## Documentation

-The code is thoroughly documented with JsDoc tags and online documentation can be found [here][jsdoc].
-Also, the  [Official Asana Documentation][asana-doc] is a great resource since this is just a thin wrapper for the API.
+The code is thoroughly documented with JsDoc tags and online documentation can be found on the [wiki][wiki].
+Also, the
+[Official Asana Documentation][asana-doc] is a great resource since this is just a thin wrapper for the API.

 ## Contributing